OpenVoiceOS/community-docs/docs/architecture.md

 ## Listener
 [ovos-dinkum-listener](https://github.com/OpenVoiceOS/ovos-dinkum-listener)

 The listener service is used to detect your voice.
 It controls the WakeWord, STT (Speech To Text), and VAD (Voice Activity Detection) Plugins.
-You can modify microphone settings and enable additional features under the listener section such as wake word / utterance recording / uploading
+You can modify microphone settings and enable additional features under the listener section of your `mycroft.conf` file, such as wake word / utterance recording / uploading.

-The [ovos-dinkum-listener](https://github.com/OpenVoiceOS/ovos-dinkum-listener) is the new OVOS listener that replaced the origional [ovos-listener](https://github.com/OpenVoiceOS/ovos-listener) and has many more options.
+The [ovos-dinkum-listener](https://github.com/OpenVoiceOS/ovos-dinkum-listener) is the new OVOS listener that replaced the original [ovos-listener](https://github.com/OpenVoiceOS/ovos-listener) and has many more options.
 Others still work, but are not recommended.

 [Technical Listener Docs](https://openvoiceos.github.io/ovos-technical-manual/speech_service/)